unartig/sepsis_osc/typst/main_thesis.typ

 Out of the need for an update of an outdated and partly misleading sepsis model a task force led by the "Society of Critical Care Medicine and the European Society of Intensive Care Medicine", was formed in 2016.
 Their resolution, named "Third International Consensus Definitions for Sepsis and Septic Shock" @Sepsis3, provides until today the most widely used sepsis definition and guidance on sepsis identification.

-In general, sepsis does not classify as a specific illness, rather a multifaceted condition of "physiologic, pathologic, and biochemical abnormalities" @Sepsis3, where the original causes are mostly uncertain.
+In general, sepsis does not classify as a specific illness, rather a multifaceted condition of "physiologic, pathologic, and biochemical abnormalities" @Sepsis3, and septic patients are largely heterogeneous.
 Most commonly the underlying cause of sepsis is diarrhoeal disease, road traffic injury the most common underlying injury and maternal disorders the most common non-communicable disease causing sepsis @rudd2020global.

 According to the Sepsis-3 definition, a patient is in a septic condition if the following two criteria are fulfilled: